google/pepper.js/README.md

 Run ./ppapi.js/emscripten/emcc to let Emscripten set itself up.
 You may need to manually edit ~/.emscripten (after you've run emcc once) to point it to the correct paths.
 For example, you may want Emscripten to use a hermetic version of Clang instead of the one installed on the system.
 For a specific example, Emscripten doesn't appear to be entirely happy with Xcode's command line tools, so downloading prebuilt binaries from LLVM's website may save some difficulty, even if you're already set up with Xcode.

 Development on Windows is currently not supported because Emscripten depends on Clang, and Clang does not officially support Windows.
-In the future, the Windows will be supported via the PNaCl toolchain.
+In the future, the Windows will be supported via the Portable Native Client (PNaCl) toolchain.
 The PNaCl toolchain is essentially Clang, and it has already been ported to Windows.

 Emscripten expects a "python2" binary to exist.
 If it does not exist on your system, such as on OSX, you can create a symlink.
 `sudo ln -s /usr/bin/python /usr/bin/python2`